 More information about Print and Copy Services can be found here.

 Scanning Stations: Five self-service scanners are provided for the scanning of library materials.
 There is one KIC Bookeye 4 scanner in the copy room.
-One scanner is next to the VHS/DVD player, one scanner is in the stacks by the bound periodicals and two scanners are in the copy room.
+Two scanners are next to the VHS/DVD player, and two scanners are in the copy room.
 Scans may be saved to a USB storage device or saved and emailed.
 Storage media is not provided by the Library but may be purchased at the campus bookstore.
-Adobe Acrobat 9 Pro is available on the computers attached to the scanners in the copy room.
-Image editing must be done on computers outside the library; Photoshop is not available on any art library computers.
+Adobe Acrobat 9 Pro and Photoshop are available on the computers attached to the scanners next to the VHS/DVD player, and Creative Cloud is available on the two scanning computers in the copy room.

 Study & Meeting Rooms